Many industries are grappling with an ever-expanding engineer shortage. In fact, there are currently 40 million unfilled technical jobs globally. [1]

 In other words, companies have to spend time and resources locating, contacting, and incentivizing employed engineers.
 Once they are able to start a conversation, hiring managers have to accommodate candidates’ work schedules and manage delayed start times.

-Although hiring engineers can be challenging, there are several ways organizations can improve their recruitment potential.
+Although hiring engineers (like civil engineers) is challenging, there are several ways for organizations to improve their recruitment potential.

 At the core of each of these strategies is an organization’s commitment to putting people first by improving and advertising a good company culture and adequately assessing candidates’ skills.